profezzorn/ProffieOSDocs/props/sabersense/array_selector.md

 `#define SABERSENSE_DISABLE_SAVE_ARRAY`

+## Default Array
+In multi-array systems, you can specify which array should be the default by adding this define to the CONFIG_TOP section of your config file, followed by the index number of the array you want (note zero based numbering):

+`#define SABERSENSE_DEFAULT_BLADE_ARRAY 3`

 ## Specifying Arrays

 You will also need to specify the arrays themselves, with sequential index numbers starting at zero, like this: